New Age Girl: Release

 "New Age Girl" was released on the band's 1994 debut album, A Different Story.
 The song then appeared in the comedy film Dumb and Dumber and was released by RCA as the first single from the soundtrack.
 RCA also created a video for the song, which featured pumpkin-headed people running on a farm.
-The song peaked at number 27 on the Billboard Hot 100.
+The song peaked at number 27 on the US Billboard Hot 100.

 "New Age Girl" was ultimately the band's only hit, with many labeling the band a one-hit wonder.
 Caleb Guillotte later reflected that, had the song not been a hit, "Maybe people would have been more prepared to think of us as the 'cool' band.
 There's all sorts of woulda, coulda, shoulda's.
 But we were very fortunate.
 Even if we didn't get to live out some sort of permanent rock 'n' roll dream, we got a nice ride."
 Guillotte ultimately concluded, "There's so much in my life after Deadeye Dick that was benefitted positively by the fact that Deadeye Dick had a hit song."

 In 2021, Deadeye Dick released a 2003 re-recording of "New Age Girl" after the original version of the song was made unavailable on streaming services, including Spotify and Apple Music, because of rights issues resulting from the 1999 bankruptcy of Ichiban Records.